• Skip to primary navigation

 LED White 3.3V 1 watt1

-This small USB lamp is good for laptop or computer when power suddenly goes out.
+Moreover, we can use any old or spare USB wire to make this connection and this small USB lamp is good for laptop or computer when power suddenly goes out.

-Just plug it in USB port and it will give small light which is useful for checking fuse box, motherboard or small place where big torch or lamp is not easy to carry.
+Hence, just plug it in USB port and it will give small light which is useful for checking fuse box, motherboard or small place where big torch or lamp is not easy to carry.

 Formula: